rderelle/barcodes-fastlin/README.md

 # barcodes-fastlin

 ### file 'MTBC_barcodes.tsv'
 This file contains all MTBC SNP barcodes built, tested and used in [TBA](http:www.).
-You can download it and use it to type your fastq files with fastlin.
+It can be used to type MTBC fastq files with fastlin.

 ### build your own barcode file